zhengxiangyue/renderer/readme.md

 ###### 3D vector and its operation

--  cross pruduction
+-  cross production
--  dot product
+-  the dot product
 -  subtraction
 -  addition
 -  division